Graduate Record Examinations: Intellectual clubs

 High GRE scores are accepted as qualifying evidence to some intellectual clubs such as Intertel and the Triple Nine Society, the minimum passing score depending on the selectivity of the society and the time period when the test was taken.
 Intertel accepts scores in the 99th percentile obtained after 2011.
-Mensa does not accept any score post-September 2001.
+Mensa does not accept any GRE score after September 2001.

 Preparation

 A variety of resources are available for those wishing to prepare for the GRE.
 ETS provides preparation software called PowerPrep, which contains two practice tests of retired questions, as well as further practice questions and review material.
 Since the software replicates both the test format and the questions used, it can be useful to predict the actual GRE scores.
 ETS does not license their past questions to any other company, making them the only source for official retired material.
 ETS used to publish the "BIG BOOK" which contained a number of actual GRE questions; however, this publishing was abandoned.
 Several companies provide courses, books, and other unofficial preparation materials.

 Some students taking the GRE use a test preparation company.
 Students who do not use these courses often rely on material from university text books, GRE preparation books, sample tests, and free web resources.